Frequently Asked Questions (FAQ)

 What should I wear?

-Academic Regalia is required for degree candidates to participate in the ceremony.
+Academic Regalia (cap and gown) is required for degree candidates to participate in the ceremony.
 Students not wearing Academic Regalia will not be permitted to participate in the ceremony.
 Visit the Robes and Regalia page to find out when and how to rent your cap & gown.

 Business attire with comfortable dress shoes is recommended.

 Men are advised to wear a dress shirt and tie.
 Although some consider ties optional, the shirt collar and tie are visible at the throat of the gown.
-Most women prefer to wear a dress or skirt although dress slacks are also appropriate.
+For women, dresses, skirts, or dress slacks are appropriate.
 Try to choose a dress or skirt with a hemline that does not extend below the gown.

 Please arrive wearing your cap, gown, and tassel.
-It is recommended that you leave jackets, purses, boxes, backpacks, and/or bags at home or with your guests.
+Please leave jackets, coats, purses, boxes, backpacks, and/or bags at home or with your guests.
 There will not be anywhere to secure personal items and you will not return to the line-up location after the ceremony.

 Will there be a professional photographer?